strike-digital/strike-digital.github.io/site/content/posts/003_freelancing/index.md

 This resulted in a large uptick in sales, going from one sale every few sales, to multiple sales each day.
 Now, 3 years later, the addon has over 2500 sales and is still going strong, something that I attribute to the combination of having a strong product, and also a strong marketing strategy.

-And so, in order to practice what I preach, please have a look at Alpha Trees here:
+And so, in order to practice what I preach, you can have a look at Alpha Trees here:

 https://blendermarket.com/products/alpha-trees